chimera-deploy/chimera-tailwind/README.md

 Read the writeup at [www.chimera-deploy.dev](https://chimera-deploy.dev/)

 ## Steps for Updating and Deploying
-- The main React project is located on branch `Main`
+- The main React project is located on branch `main`
 - The deployed static build files are located on branch `gh-pages`
 - To deploy updates:
   - Confirm `package.json` has been updated with: